A factory worker wearing a yellow vest and blue gloves inspects a crisp near machinery.

 Overview

-The earliest recorded stronghold on the Tandragee site belonged to the O’Hanlon sept, who used the location as a defensive centre in the 16th century.
-In 1610 Sir Oliver St John, Lord Deputy of Ireland, rebuilt the original fortification, and the estate later passed through the St John, Sparrow and Manchester families.
-A violent episode during the Irish Rebellion of 1641 left the building in ruins for roughly two centuries.
+The land has served as a defensive stronghold since the 16th century, originally held by the O’Hanlon sept.
+In 1610, Sir Oliver St John, Lord Deputy of Ireland, rebuilt the fortification, and the estate subsequently changed hands between the St John, Sparrow, and Manchester families.
+The Irish Rebellion of 1641 left the structure in ruins, and it remained derelict for nearly two centuries.

-In 1837 the 6th Duke of Manchester, George Montagu, married Millicent Sparrow and commissioned the present country house – a polished example of early‑Victorian domestic architecture with a symmetrical roofline, stone mullioned windows and a modest gate lodge.
-During World War II the estate was briefly leased to the United States Army; General George S. Patton is recorded as having attended a dance at the castle in 1943.
+The current building emerged in 1837 when George Montagu, the 6th Duke of Manchester, commissioned a grand country house following his marriage to Millicent Sparrow.
+The result is a polished example of early Victorian domestic architecture, notable for its symmetrical roofline and stone mullioned windows.
+During the Second World War, the estate was temporarily leased to the United States Army, with records noting that General George S. Patton attended a dance on the grounds in 1943.

 Practical Information

-• Booking – Pre‑booking is mandatory.
-Tours can be reserved online via the official website or by phone.
-Groups larger than 15 require a separate enquiry.
+• Booking: Pre-booking is mandatory for all factory tours.
+Reservations can be made online or by phone.
+Groups of 15 or more require a separate enquiry.

 Getting Here